swaffzor/top-down-game/README.md

 - [] Golf ball collision with the water
   - [] Golf ball splash animation
-- [] Golf ball collision with the trees
 - [] Golf ball collision with the sand
 - [] Golf ball collision with the grass

+- [] UI
+  - [] layer list with enable/disable toggles for drawables and movables
+  - [] layer list with enable/disable toggles for collidables
+  - [] color picker for stroke and fill